player-alex/fastx-toolkit/README.md

 | 30M         | 157420   | 24489          | 13411       | 84.4                  | 91.5                | 45.3                             |
 | 50M         | 262089   | 40974          | 21974       | 84.4                  | 91.6                | 46.4                             |
 | 100M        | 528681   | 85367          | 52954       | 83.8                  | 89.9                | 38.0                             |

+On Linux(Ubuntu 24.04), will see a roughly 3-5x performance difference.